catseye/Tamsin/README.markdown

     | cat = "c" & "a" & "t" & return ok.
     + cat
     ? expected 'c' found 'cat'

+You can select the `raw` scanner, which returns one character at a time.

     | main = cat with raw.
     | cat = "c" & "a" & "t" & return ok.